Results for News (Other Results)

 Presented by the Beaverton Arts Commission, the exhibition, which is free and open to the public, runs from November 3-11 at the Beaverton City Library and will include sculpture, watercolor, oil and acrylic painting, photography and mixed media.

 Oregon Art Beat is OPB's Emmy Award-winning local arts series, entering its 16th season in fall 2014.
 Art Beat profiles artists, musicians and artisans from around Oregon and the Northwest.
-Oregon Art Beat has just been nominated for six 2015 Northwest Regional Emmy Awards!
-Learn more.
+Oregon Art Beat is recognized this year with three Northwest Regional Emmy awards, for Topical Documentary: Darkroom to Digital, and for Feature Segments: Botanical artist Francoise Weeks and Soul singer Ural Thomas.
+For more information on OPB’s TV Production Emmy awards.